This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Ingredients

-• 2 large zucchini (about 8 inches each), halved lengthwise and cut into ¼-inch pieces
+• 2 large zucchini (about 8 inches each)

-1. Fill a large pot with water and bring to a boil.
-Add salt until the water tastes seasoned.
+Fill a medium-large pot with water and bring to a boil.
+Add coarse sea salt until the water tastes well-seasoned — it should taste almost like mild seawater.
+Cut the pancetta into 1/4-inch strips.
+Halve the zucchini lengthwise, then slice into 1/4-inch half-moons.

-3. Heat a medium-large sauté pan over medium-low heat.
-Add the pancetta, cover with a lid, and cook for 15 to 20 minutes until the fat has fully rendered.
-The pancetta should be brown but still slightly soft.
-Remove the pancetta with a slotted spoon and set aside, leaving the fat in the pan.
+Heat a medium-large sauté pan over medium-low heat.
+Add the pancetta, cover, and cook for 15 to 20 minutes, until the fat has fully rendered and the meat is lightly browned but still soft and slightly chewy.
+Do not rush this step — low and slow is the key.
+Remove the pancetta with a slotted spoon and set aside.
+Leave all the rendered fat in the pan.

-4. Add the zucchini to the pan with the rendered fat.
-Cover and cook on medium heat for about 20 minutes, until the zucchini has fully softened and broken down.
-Add the pancetta back in, stir, and remove from heat.
+Add the sliced zucchini directly into the pancetta fat.
+Cover and cook over medium heat for about 20 minutes, stirring occasionally, until the zucchini has fully softened and begun to break down.
+This is what gives the dish its silky, almost creamy texture.
+Return the pancetta to the pan, stir to combine, and remove from heat.

 Frequently Asked Questions